 Important new report from United for ALICE entitled ALICE in focus: Children in financial hardship.
 United for ALICE found that nearly one million (946,119) children (17 or younger) in Michigan — 44% of all children — lived in a household with income below the ALICE Threshold of Financial Survival in the robust, pre-pandemic Michigan economy of 2019.

 In this post I want to focus on the children living in a household below the ALICE threshold with at least one working adult.
-642,000 Michigan children lived in a working ALICE household.
-68 percent of all Michigan children in ALICE households.
-So more than two thirds of children living in households that cannot pay for basic necessities live in a household with at least one working adult.
+842,000 Michigan children lived in a working ALICE household.
+89 percent of all Michigan children in ALICE households.
+So nearly nine in ten children living in households that cannot pay for basic necessities live in a household with at least one working adult.

 These data are consistent with our findings that Michigan’s high ALICE rate is primarily caused by too many of us work in low-wage jobs.
 Nearly six in ten Michigan jobs pay less than what is required for a family of three to be middle class ($47,000).
 That is more than 2.5 million Michigan jobs in a robust economy that paid less than what it takes to be a middle class household of three.

 The pandemic made clear that these low-wage workers live paycheck to paycheck not because they are irresponsibly buying “unnecessary” luxuries, but because they are in low-wage jobs that leave them struggling to pay for the necessities.
 The reality is that most of those struggling economically, in good times and bad, are hard-working Michiganders who like us get up every day and work hard to earn a living.
 The United for ALICE data make clear that many of these hard-working low-wage workers are raising children.

 If we are serious about achieving an economy that as it grows benefits all Michiganders, and if we are serious about Michigan being a place that provides equal opportunity for all its children, we need to figure out how to increase income and benefits of lower-wage workers.